leeannehammond/seirf-phoenix-rising-hw/unit_1/w02d3/homework/JS_Functions_Scope_Problem_Solving/README.md

 ## Deliverables

-Answer the questions inside your `solutions.js` code and submit your homework via github issues.
+Answer the questions inside your `solutions.js` code and submit your homework via github and the homework form.

 ## Technical Requirements

 1. The JavaScript file MUST run without syntax errors.
 If there are errors you can't solve, comment them out and leave a comment above explaining what is wrong

-## Submission Guidelines

-- Submit your homework via github issues and please don't forget to fill out the form!
-- Need a reminder on how to submit homework?
-Take a look at the [wiki guide](https://git.generalassemb.ly/Web-Development-Immersive-Remote/WDIR-Stan-Lee/wiki/Homework-Submission)

 ## Resources